grid-control/grid-control/docs/config.rst

     List of files that should be taken from the CMSSW project area for running the job

-* ``area files matcher`` = <plugin> (Default: 'BlackWhiteMatcher') Specify matcher plugin that is used to match filter expressions
+* ``area files matcher`` = <plugin> (Default: 'BlackWhiteMatcher') Specifiy matcher plugin that is used to match filter expressions

     List of available matcher plugins:
      * AlwaysMatcher_ (alias: always)